pods for primates : a catalogue of surfboards in australia since 1900

 Pedants Corner

-1. Photograph page 100 captioned Santa Cruz Surf Club, 1941 - probably mid to late 1950's:- glassed and finned boards, car with twin headlights, skateboard.
+1. Photograph page 100 captioned Santa Cruz Surf Club, 1941; with glassed and finned surfboards, car with twin headlights and a skateboard, more likely mid to late 1950s.

 2. Board captions do not include dimensions.